HomeRenewable EnergyWhat Countries Use Geothermal Energy The Most?

 Related: How Does Geothermal Energy Work?

-Geothermal energy is measured in megawatts (MW) and is considered a renewable resource.
-Because Earth’s core doesn’t cool or have an expiration date, this resource can be considered unlimited.
-The energy it produces is mainly used to heat and cool buildings and produce electricity.
+Geothermal energy is measured in megawatts (MW) and is considered renewable.
+This resource can be considered unlimited because Earth’s core doesn’t cool or have an expiration date.
+Its energy is mainly used to heat and cool buildings and produce electricity.

 Who Are the Top Countries Harnessing Geothermal Energy?